vishal-1344/lisa/README.md

 - **Slow structural parameters** $\Theta(t)$ adapt under a small timescale parameter $\epsilon$, derived from (or aligned with) a **Lyapunov-style energy** $V(z,\Theta)$.

 Structural updates are designed to reduce a global energy/tension metric and restore *invariance* (or attraction) of the latent manifold, yielding robustness under distribution drift.

+### Interpretive Layer: Meaning as Invariant Coherence

+Stability alone does not guarantee rational behavior under non-stationarity.
+In practice, a system can observe a pattern for a long time and incorrectly treat it as universal.
+LISA therefore treats invariants as monitored hypotheses. **Meaning is defined operationally as the degree to which multiple invariant candidates remain mutually coherent as the latent dynamics evolve.**

+Mutual coherence is evaluated geometrically (rather than symbolically) through persistent agreement across dynamical signatures such as frequency structure, oscillatory coupling, phase alignment, temporal consistency, and shared response under perturbation.
+When coherence is high, the system can commit strongly to the induced structure.
+When coherence degrades, the system relaxes its commitment without requiring retraining or overwriting parameters, yielding flexible bias alteration rather than permanent fixation.

 ---